imagej/imagej.github.io/_pages/plugins/hpc-workflow-manager.md

 ### Why use HPC Workflow Manager

-*"Today, parallel processing solves some of our biggest problems in much the same way that settlers of the Old West solved their biggest problems using parallel oxen.
+>Today, parallel processing solves some of our biggest problems in much the same way that settlers of the Old West solved their biggest problems using parallel oxen.
 If they were using an ox to move a tree and the ox was not big enough or strong enough, they certainly didn't try to grow a bigger ox—they used two oxen.
-If our computer isn't fast enough or powerful enough, instead of trying to develop a faster, more powerful computer, why not simply use multiple computers?"* -Essentials of Computer Organization and Architecture, 5th Edition by Null
+If our computer isn't fast enough or powerful enough, instead of trying to develop a faster, more powerful computer, why not simply use multiple computers?

+-Essentials of Computer Organization and Architecture, 5th Edition by Null

 The end of major serial execution performance gains due to limitations in Moore's law means that it is no longer possible to solve problems with big datasets and/or computational requirements just by getting a newer processor and hopping that the existing serial programs will perform better.
 Instead, more processors in parallel must be used.
 Personal computers have been moving in this direction for many years by adding multiple cores, accelerating performance through the use of GPUs, bringing memory closer to the CPU, etc. Still, there are massive datasets that require even more performance.
 Such performance can only be found today in supercomputers.